-MIT Alert is used to notify our community of the appropriate actions to take when an incident occurs that threatens life safety or causes a major disruption to Institutes operations.
+MIT Alert is used to notify our community of the appropriate actions to take when a major emergency impacts MIT.

-This system uses numerous electronic methods to rapidly inform the community of what is occurring, where it is occurring, and what specific steps to take to stay safe.
+This system uses numerous electronic methods to rapidly inform the community of what is occurring, where it is occurring, and what actions to take to stay safe.

 MIT Alert is available not only to the internal MIT community, but also to our extended community (neighbors, parents, stakeholders, etc.) as well.